Yanran1123/CIS3260/Assignment/Assignment1.md

 + A screenshot that captures all the code in Eclipse editor.
 + A screenshot that captures all the results in Eclipse console.
-+ A paragraph that explain each line of the code in plain English.
++ A paragraph that explains each line of the code in plain English.